 Note: Regardless of hardiness zone, all crape myrtles are subject to die-back at temps below 15 degrees.
 Probability of this happening is increased by pruning in fall or winter.
 Prune only in earliest spring.
 Bloom will be on new wood.

-*Seldom Damaged by Deer* Attracts: Butterflies, Hummingbirds & Birds.
+*Seldom Damaged by Deer* Attracts: Butterflies, Hummingbirds & Birds

 Photos courtesy of Toms Creek Nursery in Denton, NC

 Dark Coral Pink